 So which one should you choose?
 Each has its own pros and cons.
 Let’s discuss each of them in detail.

-Responsive website designing is already making the headlines since months now.
+Responsive website design is already making the headlines for months now.
 It is not a new concept but has evolved as a necessity only now.

-Responsive website design is a way that allows your single site to cater the needs of a range of screen sizes – laptops, smartphones, tablets and others and adjusts its pixels accordingly with just one content source and one URL.
+Responsive website design is a way that allows your single site to cater to the needs of a range of screen sizes – laptops, smartphones, tablets, and others and adjusts its pixels accordingly with just one content source and one URL.

 Speaking technically, it is a single HTML code that adapts itself to the varying needs of varied screen sizes on the basis of CSS media queries.

-We have delivered 500+ responsive projects in last 5 years.
+We have delivered 500+ responsive projects in the last 5 years.
 Click here to see our portfolio.